Now we continue the lesson on dream resolution and focus on examples. If you haven’t already done so, read:

-We don’t really have enough detail in the overt content of the dream to tell for sure.
+We don’t have enough detail in the content of the dream to tell for sure.
 Instead, we have clues to follow.
 A detail that invites scrutiny is the fact that he gets the messages via text.
-Information delivered in dreams as text messages, emails, letters, conversation or just a voice speaking tends to come from the subconscious or unconscious mind.
+Information delivered in dreams as text messages, emails, letters, conversations or just a voice speaking tends to come from structures of the psyche in subconscious parts of the mind.
 In other words, we can hypothesize that there’s something the dreamer knows subconsciously and the dream is trying to bring it to his attention.

 The dream provides another detail by representing the danger as a serial killer.
 The dream deliberately chooses to present the danger this way.
 You begin decoding the symbolism by associating.
 What comes to mind associated with serial killers?
 They’re methodical.
 Calculating.
 Cold.
 Ruthless.
 And they kill!

 Now we have three clues: the setting, the message, and the serial killer.
-We have associations.
-We note that the setting is from the dreamer’s waking life; it’s not imaginary (in which case it’s more likely to connect with his inner life).
+We also have associations.
+We note that the setting is from the dreamer’s waking life; it’s not imaginary.
 We have a sense of urgency.
 We have the dreamer’s reaction of ignoring the message, a way of saying he could be ignoring a little voice warning him of danger.
 Now what?

 I hand this information over to the dreamer and ask him to ponder.
 He already knows subconsciously what the dream means, and it’s my hope that by giving him my perspective, it’ll jog his memory.